 Dessert time!
 Bring out those holiday treats and cookies which will pair up nicely with a few selections below.
 Remember the key is to make sure the wine is sweeter than the dessert or else the wine will taste bitter.

 Dark Chocolate based desserts pair well with Merlot, Cabernet Sauvignon, or Pinot Noir.

 Holiday sugar cookies and spritz cookies pair well with Sweet Riesling.

 Host/Hostess Wine Gifts

 White wine can be a bit divisive with ‘only Sauvignon Blanc drinkers’ or ‘only Chardonnay drinkers.’
-Instead consider a Riesling.
-Even though it is often thought of as a sweet, entry-level wine, a nice Dry Riesling (look for Kabinett on the label) is very sophisticated.
+Instead, consider a Riesling.
+Even though it’s often thought of as a sweet, entry-level wine, a nice Dry Riesling (look for Trocken on the label) is very sophisticated.
 It’s a versatile wine that is easy drinking on its own and pairs with a variety of food including the spicy variety.